arago/hiro-batch-client-python/src/README.md

 # HIRO Batch Client

-This is a client library to access data of the [HIRO Graph](#graph-client-hirograph).
+This is a client library to access data of the HIRO Graph.
 It is meant for uploads of huge batches of data in parallel.

-This library depends on the package [hiro-graph-client](https://pypi.org/project/hiro-graph-client/).
+This library depends on the package "hiro-graph-client". - (PyPI: [hiro-graph-client](https://pypi.org/project/hiro-graph-client/), GitHub: [hiro-client-python](https://github.com/arago/hiro-client-python))

 For more information about HIRO Automation, look at https://www.arago.co/